GVSU BIG MEET – 5000M

 I knew one day I would train for and run a fast road marathon, but I didn’t think it would be in 2018.
 Sometime during the week after North Face, I sat down at the kitchen table with a pencil and a notebook.
 I was sketching out the details of my upcoming training and goals.
 I had nothing planned until the 2019 Chuckanut 50K in Washington, and soon, a crazy idea entered my brain.

-In my mind, I realistically thought I could run 2:32:59 for a marathon, if I were to soon race one.
+In that moment, after a few calculations, I realistically thought I could run 2:32:59 for a marathon, if I were to soon race one.
 It was sort of an arbitrary time.
 However, after many years of running, I knew my body and fitness level very well.
 Sub-2:33 requires an average of 5:50/mi pace for 26.2 miles.
 The thought of holding that consistent pace scared me enough into pulling the trigger and, totally out of character, I signed up for Indy that very night.
-I I looked up at my dad, and said, “I just did something that scares the crap outta me…”
+I looked up at my dad, and said, “I just did something that scares the crap outta me…”

-Looking ahead, I only had about five full weeks of training until the race on November 3rd.
-Somehow, I roped Hannah into signing up for the Half-Marathon.
+Looking ahead, I only had about five full weeks until the race on November 3rd.
+Somehow, I roped my Hannah into signing up for the Half-Marathon, which was going to be her first race.
 I created a training plan for her and myself, and boom, I was back to the Grind!
 First thing was first, I needed to adapt to the rigors of pavement running.
 I transitioned my Long Runs to flattish roads and included a weekly tempo run.
-Being sort of naive to true marathon training, I still believed in what I was doing and thought it would be sufficient to reach my goal of 2:32:59.
+Being sort of naive to true marathon training, and not having a full 18 weeks to properly build, I believed in what I was currently doing and thought it would be sufficient to reach my goal of 2:32:59.

 A few weeks went by and training was going well.
-I developed a road rhythm with solid cadence and was enjoying the challenge of the specific pace work.
+I developed a road rhythm with solid cadence and was enjoying the challenge of the somewhat specific pace work.
 The week before the marathon, however, I decided to ditch the specificity of the Indiana roads for the wild trails of Wisconsin and the Upper Peninsula of Michigan.
-My heart yearned to make one last trip up there before my move to the Adirondacks.
+Why, you ask?
+My heart yearned to make one last trip up north before my move to the Adirondacks, which I had planned to make two days after the marathon.
 This was the only time I could make it work.